telus/tds-core/src/components/Button/Button.md

 * Avoid excessively long button text.
 * Make sure the button text describes an action.

 By default, Buttons will be displayed in the `primary` variant.
+Use primary buttons for the main action on a page or in a form.

 ```
 <Button>Submit</Button>